 And even after your baby is born and you start to travel with him/her you’ll still hear: Just wait until he starts walking, then it’s going to be really difficult to chase him around.
 I actually can’t wait for him to start walking.
 He’s already heavy and I’d rather be able to put him down for a second.

 I didn’t want to give up my travels, so I knew I had to start my baby boy early.
 While I wasn’t planning on flying anywhere for at least a month, circumstances forced us to take him on a plane at 2 weeks, which was absolutely fine.
 He ate and then slept through the entire flight.
-Seriously guys, where’s the difficult part?!
+Babies are so easy to travel with comparing to toddlers 😛

 Traveling Alone with a Baby: It Can Be Done (& Fun)!